 (1) The Senate shall consist of the following persons, namely:

-(i) The Vice-Chancellor (who shall be Chair of the Senate);
+- The Vice-Chancellor and President (who shall be Chair of the Senate);

-(ii) Three Professors per faculty elected by academic staff of the faculty;
+- One Professor per School elected by academic staff of the School

-(v) Four student members, at least two of who shall be women, to be appointed or elected in accordance with Ordinances of the University.
+- Four student members, at least two of whom shall be women, to be appointed or elected in accordance with Ordinances of the University.

 (2) Ex-officio members of the Senate shall hold office for as long as they continue to occupy the positions by virtue of which they became members.